Allegheny-Computer-Science-302-S2019/cs302-S2019-lab4-starter/README.md

 ## Commands

-To get started in using the GatorGrader tool, you can change into the directory for this assignment and type the command `./gatorgrader.sh --start` in your terminal.
-Now, if you want to perform all of the checks that will automatically evaluate your assignment, you can type the command `./gatorgrader.sh --check`.
-Please note that the GatorGrader tool also runs the `htmlhint src/www/index.html` command to "lint" your HTML file.
+To get started in using the GatorGrader tool, you can change into the directory for this assignment and type the command `gradle grade` in your terminal.
 Running this command will produce a lot of output that you should carefully inspect.
-If the last line of the output indicates that GatorGrader judges that there are no mistakes in the assignment, then this means that your source code and writing are passing all of the automated checks.
-However, if the last line of the output indicates that there are mistakes, then you will need to understand what they are and then try to fix them.
+If the output indicates that GatorGrader judges that there are no mistakes in the assignment, then this means that your source code and writing are passing all of the automated baseline checks.
+However, if the output indicates that there are mistakes, then you will need to understand what they are and then try to fix them.
+Finally, remember that you must run the `gradle grade` command from the main (or "home base") directory for this assignment where the `build.gradle` file is located.
+Then, you can type the command in the terminal and study the output.

-If the course instructor publishes a new version of GatorGrader and asks you to access it, then you need change into the tool's directory by typing `cd gatorgrader`.
-Then, you can type the command `git pull` to download the new source code for the GatorGrader tool.
-If this command completes successfully, then you can return to the main directory for this laboratory assignment by typing `cd ..` and then continuing your work.

 ## Checking